 - 3.1.
-The ASHS Judges' Accreditation Scheme was introduced in 2005. - 3.2.
-In order to judge at Australian Stock Horse Society sanctioned events a Judge needs to be accredited.
+The ASHS Judges' Accreditation Scheme was introduced in 2005. - In order to judge at Australian Stock Horse Society sanctioned events a Judge needs to be accredited.

 - 3.3.
-An accredited judge: - 3.3.1. must be 18 years old and over, - 3.3.2. must be a financial Full, Life, Honorary or Participant member of the Society, - 3.3.3. be assessed as competent in all components at a judges workshop. - 3.4.
+An accredited judge: - 3.3.1. must be 18 years old and over, - 3.3.2. must be a financial Full, Life, Honorary or Participant member of the Society, - 3.3.3. be assessed as competent in all components at a judges workshop. - 3.3.3.1 Clause 3.3. over rides all other rules in relation to accreditation. - 3.4.
 Judging Accreditation consist of 2 levels; Level 1 and Level 2. - 3.5.
 Workshops will be provided by Head Office on an as-needs basis - 3.5.1.
 Workshops will be run in conjunction with local branches around the country dependent on venue and participant availability - 3.5.2.
 A workshop schedule will be developed by Head Office in consultation with the Board and published. - 3.5.2.1.
 Local Branches may suggest additional workshops based on perceived local demand.
 These will then be considered for inclusion in the schedule. - 3.5.3.
 A minimum of 18 participants are usually required. - 3.5.4.
 Facilitation will be provided by Head Office with at least a Judges Assessor and facilitator in attendance.
 Assessment will be via an assessment sheet which will be retained by Head Office. - 3.5.5.
 Workshops will cover the basic Judging requirements, including Led, Hack, Working and Youth Judging. - 3.5.6.
 Workbooks, manuals and up-to-date event rules will be provided to participants.
 The workbooks and manuals cover the basic Judging requirements - 3.5.7.
 Level 1 Workshops may include both Level 1 Accreditation and Level 1 Refresher courses or either course as required.